crate/cratedb-toolkit/doc/io/influxdb/loader.md

 ### `timeout`

-The network timeout value is specified in seconds, the default value is 60 seconds.
-Both details deviate from the standard default setting of the underlying [InfluxDB client library][influxdb-client], which uses milliseconds, and a default value of 10_000 milliseconds.
+The network timeout is specified in seconds (default: 60).
+This deviates from the underlying [InfluxDB client library][influxdb-client], which uses milliseconds and a default of 10_000 ms.

-If you need to adjust this setting, add the parameter `timeout` to the InfluxDB URL like this:
+To adjust the timeout, add a `timeout` query parameter to the InfluxDB URL:
 ```shell
 ctk load table influxdb2://example:token@localhost:8086/testdrive/demo?timeout=300
 ```